How to Spot Good (& Bad) Properties on Vacation Rental Listing Sites

-- Do the lead (or first) photos promote a clubhouse or community pool or other common facility?
+- Do the lead (or first) photos promote a clubhouse or community pool or other common facility and not the property itself?
 Often these photos are used to attract people to listings because the property itself doesn’t compare well on its own.

-- As you look through listing photos, you may see some change in the property over time, which isn’t necessarily a bad thing.
+- As you look through listing photos, you may see some change in the property over time.
+This isn’t necessarily a bad thing.
 But are there enough recent photos?
 Or were they all taken years ago and don’t show the current state of the property?
 (It’s all right to contact the owner or manager and ask about this.)

 - Is there enough pool furniture and loungers around the pool?
 If not, send the owner/manager a quick email and ask exactly what will be there when you arrive.

-- See if the property photos you see show what is around the property, especially in the rear.
-Are all of them taken looking only towards the house?
-Do they show the pool with the house in the background, or do they show what you will see outside of the pool area, (and what or who you’ll have for neighbors, watching you in the pool area)?
+- Do photos show the pool with the house in the background, or do they show what you will see outside of the pool area, (and what or who you’ll have for neighbors, watching you in the pool area)?